Trump rails against Mueller investigation, dismisses McCabe’s notes as ‘Fake Memos’

 The president’s attack comes after his personal attorney, John Dowd, on Saturday called for an end to the Mueller investigation.
 He initially told the Daily Beast that he was speaking on behalf of the president, though he later backtracked and told The Washington Post that he was speaking only for himself.

+Sen. Richard Durbin of Illinois, the chamber’s second-ranking Democrat, said he is concerned about “a constitutional crisis in this country.”

+“This president is engaged in desperate and reckless conduct to intimidate the law enforcement agencies in this country and to try and stop the special counsel,” Durbin said on “Fox News Sunday.”
+“That is unacceptable in a democracy.”

-Trump also attacked Comey and McCabe, both regular foils for the president, in a pair of tweets Sunday.
+In a pair of separate tweets Sunday, Trump also attacked Comey and McCabe, both regular foils to the president.

 McCabe, who was fired from the FBI late Friday night just hours before he was set to retire with full benefits, has kept contemporaneous notes of his interactions with Trump, according to two people familiar with his records.
 McCabe’s memos could prove useful to Mueller’s investigators in their obstruction-of-justice probe.